fbeline/fsm-clj/doc/documentation.md

 When sending an event you can pass a message that will be injected into the action handler.

-For example, let's say that now when a coin event is triggered we should pass the total amount with it.
+For example, let's say that when a coin transition is triggered we should pass the coin value with it:

 ```clj
 ;; action handler